 I use the island space more than any other in the kitchen, so the little tree is perfect to still have room for dinner prep and all the other activities that happen here.
 I have replaced all of our everyday china with our Christmas china.
 The pattern is the classic Spode Christmas Tree.
 Most of our collection was given to us when we were getting married, but Mother and Daddy-O usually add a serving piece for us each year.

 I use the opposite little counter for cookbooks during most of the year, and decorative items over the holidays.
-The mailbox is Magnolia Home (mine is 3 years old, but they have in a different color each year), the Happy Tappers are a favorite item since my boys were babies, and we update the count down every day!
+The mailbox is Magnolia Home (mine is 4 years old, but they have a super cute 2021 version out), the Happy Tappers are a favorite item since my boys were babies, and we update the count down every day!
 (You can see how long it took me to get to these photos!)

 Over in the dining area, the mirror and chandelier are both from Ballard Designs.
-I’ve had the chandelier for 10 years but it is still current.
+I’ve had the chandelier for 11 years but it is still current.
 The oyster plates are Alison Evans.
 The plaid pillows were from Homegoods a few years ago, and the little one in the middle was Pottery Barn a couple of years ago.
 The vintage piece that is folded over the back of the settee is actually my Grandma-O’s Christmas table cloth.
 Mother cleaned it up and gave it to me a couple of years ago.
 It doesn’t fit my table and I almost hate to use it like that anyway.
-I sold the plaid monogram plates in my shop for a few years running, but didn’t get to them in 2020.
-Maybe 2021?!

 Dining Room Classic Christmas Decor